broxus/octusbridge-solana-docs/README.md

-# Architecture
+# Motivation

-Architecture is presented in draw.io format in current repo with docs for each step.
+Each step design is presented in draw.io format in current repo with corresponding docs.

-Main idea was to create `Token Proxy` and `Bridge` programs and `Vault` and `Token Root` accounts in `Solana` and to use the same principles in `Everscale` as for `Ethereum`, `BSC`, ...
+In the beginning the main idea was to create `Token Proxy` and `Bridge` programs and `Vault` and `Token Root` accounts in `Solana` and to use the same principles in `Everscale` as for `Ethereum`, `BSC`, ...
 But limits of one transaction size from client in `Solana` showed that the same architecture couldn't be used.
 So it was a little modified to meet `Solana` standards.
 It affected new round relays loading and transferring